 In this section, I cover the bad stuff that can happen to your computer if you do the wrong things with it.
 If something bad has already happened to you . . . .
-I know, I'm beginning to sound like a broken record, but see Chapter 20.
+I know, I'm beginning to sound like a broken record, but see Chapter 26.

-- >> Don't unplug your Mac when it's turned on.
+Don't unplug your Mac when it's turned on.
 Very bad things can happen, such as having your OS break.
-See the preceding section, where I discuss shutting down your system properly. - Note that this warning doesn't apply to laptops as long as their battery is at least partially charged.
-As long as there's enough juice in the battery to power your Mac, you can connect and disconnect its power adapter to your heart's content. - Don't use your Mac when lightning is near.
+See the preceding section, where I discuss shutting down your system properly.
+Note that this warning doesn't apply to laptops as long as their battery is at least partially charged.
+As long as there's enough juice in the battery to power your Mac, you can connect and disconnect its power adapter to your heart's content.

+Don't use your Mac when lightning is near.
 Here's a simple life equation for you: Mac + lightning = dead Mac.
 'Nuff said.
 Oh, and don't place much faith in inexpensive surge protectors.
-A good jolt of lightning will fry the surge protector and your computer, as well as possibly frying your modem, printer, and anything else plugged into the surge protector.
+A good jolt of lightning will fry the surge protector and everything plugged into it, including computers, modems, printers, and hubs.
 Some surge protectors can withstand most lightning strikes, but those warriors aren't the cheapies that you buy at your local computer emporium.
 Unplugging your Mac from the wall during electrical storms is safer and less expensive.
 (Don't forget to unplug your external modem, network hubs, printers, and other hardware that plugs into the wall as well; lightning can fry them, too.)

-For laptops, disconnect the power adapter and all other cables because whatever those cables are connected to could fry and fry your laptop right along with it.
+For laptops, disconnect the power adapter and all other cables because whatever those cables are connected to could fry - and fry your laptop right along with it.
 After you do that, you can use your laptop during a storm if you care to.
-Just make sure that it's 100 percent wireless and cableless if you do.
+Just make sure that it's 100 percent wireless and cableless when you do.